top of page

 How to Create 8 Legged Flying Spiders and 8 Tips for your Dungeons and Dragons 5e Game.

-In a recent session I introduced my party to a new version of giant spider that sent chills down our human fighter's spine.
+In a recent DnD session I introduced my party to a new version of giant spider.
 What made it different?
 It could fly.

 These flying spiders are more like flying squirrels that use a thin membrane stretched between their eight limbs.
 This membrane slows their descent allowing them to glide as they leap toward their targets.